-The Fund will not make investments that will result in the concentration of its investments in the securities of issuers primarily engaged in the same industry.
+The Fund will not make investments that will result in the concentration of its investments in the securities of issuers primarily engaged in the same industry, provided that the Fund may concentrate its investments in issuers in the financial services industries.
 Government securities, municipal securities and bank instruments will not be deemed to constitute an industry.